Teleport Authentication with Azure Active Directory (AD) | Teleport

 Before you get started, you’ll need:

-- An Azure AD admin account with access to creating non-gallery applications (P2 License).
+- A Microsoft Entra ID admin account with access to creating non-gallery applications (P2 License).

 - To register one or more users in the directory.

-- To create at least two security groups in Azure AD and assign one or more users to each group.
+- To create at least two security groups in Microsoft Entra ID and assign one or more users to each group.

 - A Teleport role with access to maintaining